-The most striking feature of the castle are the large gatehouse towers, joined to the High Street by a footbridge across a broad moat.
-Attached to the north gatehouse tower is a lovely 17th century cottage (Grade I listed).
+The most striking feature of the castle is the large gatehouse towers, joined to the High Street by a footbridge across a broad moat.
+Attached to the north gatehouse tower is a lovely 17th-century cottage (Grade I listed).
 Within the Inner Bailey are remains of a great hall, stone keep, castle well, and a dovecote.
-The entire site is surounded by extensive earthworks.
+The entire site is surrounded by extensive earthworks.

 Separated by a deep ditch from the main castle is a large motte.
 This was thought to be the first castle site, but historians now suggest that it was a purpose-built observation mound, or viewing platform, used for admiring the garden below.